mwouts/jupytext/README.md

 ## Round-trip conversion

-Round-trip conversion is safe!
-A few hundred tests help guarantee this.
-And you can test the round trip conversion on your favorite notebook with `jupytext --test`.
+Representing Jupyter notebooks as scripts requires a solid round trip conversion.
+You don't want your notebooks (nor your scripts) to be modified because you are converting them to the other form.
+A few hundred tests ensure that round trip conversion is safe.
+For convenience, you can also test directly the round trip conversion on your favorite notebook, or script, with `jupytext --test`.

 Please note that
 - When you associate a Jupyter kernel with your text notebook, that information goes to a YAML header at the top of your script or Markdown document.
 - Cell metadata are available in `light` and `percent` formats for all cell types.
-R Markdown and R scripts support cell metadata for code cells.
-Markdown documents do not currently support cell metadata.
+Sphinx Gallery scripts in `sphinx` format do not support cell metadata.
+R Markdown and R scripts in `spin` format support cell metadata for code cells only.
+Markdown documents do not support cell metadata.
 - Representing Jupyter notebooks as Markdown document has the effect of splitting markdown cells with two consecutive blank lines into multiple cells (as the two blank line pattern is used to separate cells).

 ## Format specifications